Seeing a Premier League game at Fulham FC in London is, for me, the epitome of what Americans will love about watching soccer in England.

 From here, it’s a pleasant stroll through Bishop’s Park, along the Thames, until what looks like a warehouse comes into view; that’s the Putney End of Craven Cottage.

 And oh, how old fashioned and charming is Craven Cottage!
-The façade (dated 1880) is actually a protected historical building, so it looks the same today, and will in the future, as it did in the 30s:
+The façade (dated 1880) is actually a protected historical building, so it looks the same today, and will in the future, as it did when it was built:

 Before my tour started, I kept walking along the Thames for a bit to grab some lunch at a local pub, the Crabtree.
 It was a dismal January day, but I can imagine the place would be “heaving” when the weather is nice and “the Whites” have a home game.